microsoft/query-builder-for-digital-twins/README.md

 [![Package publish](https://github.com/microsoft/query-builder-for-digital-twins/actions/workflows/pipeline.yml/badge.svg)](https://github.com/microsoft/query-builder-for-digital-twins/actions/workflows/pipeline.yml)

-The Azure Digital Twins (ADT) QueryBuilder provides two C# based query builders, both are fluent query builders that help you build and query an Azure Digital Twin instance in an easy and predictable way with familiar C# based programming constructs.
+The Azure Digital Twins (ADT) QueryBuilder provides a C# based fluent query builder that helps you build and query an Azure Digital Twin instance in an easy and predictable way with familiar C# based programming constructs.
+The QueryBuilder factory supports two flows we're identifying as the ***Typed*** flow and the ***Dynamic*** flow.
-The first is in the namespace `QueryBuilder.Typed` and uses generics constrained by the BasicDigitalTwin class provided by the ADT Client SDK and provided Linq-like predicates to create queries.
+The Typed flow starts with the method `.From<T>()` and uses generics constrained by the BasicDigitalTwin class provided by the ADT Client SDK and provided Linq-like predicates to create queries.
-The second is in the namespace `QueryBuilder.Dynamic` and supports building queries in scenarios where the C# type of the model is not known, thus the syntax requires a bit more of verbosity.
-More often than not, you'll likely find that it to be a better experience to use the Typed query builder over the Dynamic one that has niche use cases.
-For a quick comparison between the Dynamic and Typed QueryBuilder read [here](#query-builder-comparison).
+The Dynamic flow supports two querying methods: `.FromTwins()` and `.FromRelationships()` and both support building queries in scenarios where the C# type of the model is not known, thus the syntax requires a bit more verbosity.
+More often than not, you'll likely find that it to be a better experience to use the Typed query flow over the Dynamic one that has niche use cases.
+For a quick comparison between the Dynamic and Typed flows read [here](#typed-vs-dynamic-comparison).

 Queries generated follows a grammar of custom SQL-like query language called [Azure Digital Twins query language](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-query-language).